blues/app-accelerators/valve-monitor/README.md

 [outdoor-friendly enclosure from Sixfab](https://sixfab.com/product/raspberry-pi-ip54-outdoor-iot-project-enclosure/).

 Once you have all of your hardware you’ll next need to assemble the pieces.
-As a start, complete the [Notecard and Notecarrier-F quickstart guide](https://dev.blues.io/quickstart/notecard-quickstart/notecard-and-notecarrier-f/), which will help you connect your Notecard, Notecarrier, and Swan.
+To start, complete the [Notecard and Notecarrier-F quickstart guide](https://dev.blues.io/quickstart/notecard-quickstart/notecard-and-notecarrier-f/), which will help you connect your Notecard, Notecarrier, and Swan.

 ![The Notecard, Notecarrier, and Swan connected](images/notecard-and-notecarrier.jpg)